TWoolhouse/lboroCW-Trelno/design/report.md

     - Created designs for the productivity management sub-system including different views based on user rank, taking into consideration all features and functionalities and ensuring designs are available for them.
     - Designed all 'dashboards' and the kanban board used across the site which served as a starting point for further design by other team members during implementation.
   - Knowledge Management Sub-system
-    - Designed the knowledge management sub-system with seperate designs for the search page, results page, post page, edit post page and more.
+    - Designed the knowledge management sub-system with separate designs for the search page, results page, post page, edit post page and more.
   - Mobile Views
     - Designed basic mobile views as a template for the team to implement mobile first development to produce a more responsive site.
 - Re-design based on client communications